gilbitron/Arrest-MySQL/README.md

-#Arrest MySQL
+#ArrestDB

-Arrest MySQL is a "plug-n-play" RESTful API for your MySQL database.
+ArrestDB is a "plug-n-play" RESTful API for your MySQL database.
 Arrest MySQL provides a REST API that maps directly to your database stucture with no configuation.

 For example lets suppose you have set up Arrest MySQL at http://api.example.com and your database has a table in it called "customers".
 To get a list of customers you would simply need to do: